celconnell/CompBioLabsAndHomework/README.txt

-This repo consists of Celeste Connell's submitted assignments and labs for EBIO 4420, Computational Biology (instructor: Sam Flaxman) during the Spring 2019 semester.
+This repo consists of Celeste Connell's submitted assignments and labs for EBIO 4420, Computational Biology (instructor: Sam Flaxman).
+Spring 2019